leo-guinan/leoasaservice/DAILY_CONTEXT_SUMMARY.md

 ## 🎯 Overview

-Each day, users see a summary of their research context changes at the top of the chat interface.
+Each day, users see a concise summary of their research context changes at the top of the chat interface.
 This includes:

-- **Previous vs Current Context**: Side-by-side comparison of context versions
+- **Meaningful Change Detection**: Specific additions, removals, and updates to research areas
-- **Change Detection**: Automatic identification of what changed
+- **Clear Language**: Human-readable descriptions of what changed
-- **User Feedback**: Ability to approve or request corrections
 - **Markdown Formatting**: Rich, readable presentation of changes
+- **Automatic Integration**: User feedback through chat messages is incorporated into future updates

 ## 🚀 Features